bishop7js/bishop7js/README.md

 ## Hi there 👋

+My expertise includes HTML, CSS, JavaScript, React.js, and WordPress, as well as building reusable components, optimizing performance, and developing SEO-friendly websites.
+I also have experience in freelance web and mobile application development, social media management, and IT hardware.

 <!--
 **bishop7js/bishop7js** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.